brianleixia/BiverWordle/README.md

 1. Clone the repository: `git clone https://github.com/Brian-Lei-XIA/BiverWordle.git`
 2. Navigate to the project directory: `cd BiverWordle`
 3. Install the required dependencies: `pip install -r requirements.txt`
+4. Navigate to the code directory: `cd ./code/FinancialVis`
-4. Start the system using Djongo: `python manage.py runserver`
+5. Start the system using Djongo: `python manage.py runserver`

 Make sure you have Python and Djongo installed on your system before running the above commands.
 You can find more information about installing Djongo in the [Djongo documentation](https://www.djongomapper.com/get-started/).